The TL;DR Quick Start

 Note: A Sitecore instance is required to operate in connected or integrated application modes, where content in the JSS app is pulled from Sitecore, or to use JSS in production.
 Sitecore requires Windows, however the Sitecore instance need not be local (i.e. on a virtual machine, or a remote server).

 Step 2: Install the JSS CLI

-JSS includes a handy Node-based command line tool to make it easy to get started and maintain your application.
+JSS includes a command line tool to make it easy to get started and maintain your application.
 If you're familiar with angular-cli or create-react-app, this is the same idea but for managing your JS app's connectivity and deployment to Sitecore.
 The CLI is installed globally, but it uses commands stored in the app's

 npm install -g @sitecore-jss/sitecore-jss-cli